 How long are teeth sensitive after fillings?

-Most tooth sensitivity after fillings lasts 1-2 weeks for shallow to moderate cavities, with gradual improvement starting within the first few days.
-Deep fillings near the nerve may cause sensitivity for 3-4 weeks or even longer, but symptoms should steadily decrease over time.
+Most tooth sensitivity after fillings lasts 1 to 2 weeks for shallow to moderate cavities, with gradual improvement starting within the first few days.
+Deep fillings near the nerve may cause sensitivity for 3 to 4 weeks or even longer, but symptoms should steadily decrease over time.
 If significant sensitivity persists beyond 6 weeks, contact your dentist for evaluation.

 Does sensitivity mean the filling failed?

 Not necessarily.
-Temporary sensitivity is normal and doesn’t indicate filling failure.
-However, worsening sensitivity, spontaneous pain, or symptoms lasting beyond 6-8 weeks may suggest issues like incomplete bonding, high filling, or nerve damage requiring attention.
-Most sensitivity resolves completely without indicating any problem with the filling itself.
+Temporary sensitivity is normal and does not indicate filling failure.
+However, worsening sensitivity, spontaneous pain, or symptoms lasting beyond 6 to 8 weeks may suggest issues like incomplete bonding, a high filling, or nerve damage requiring attention.
+Most sensitivity resolves completely without indicating any problem with the filling.

 What is the 3-3-3 rule for toothache?